 Register for free and try out the page segmentation API with your own documents.
 Register to access our API documentation.
 Using our document labelling tool you can create a dataset and fine-tune the PubLayNet model on your own documents.

 Which is the best OCR engine?

-After having found the portion of the images that we are interested in, the next step is to extract the text from them with the use of optical character recognition (OCR).
-OCR can be done by computer vision approaches that can include detection, segmentation and recognition of characters but most recent approaches include a combination of CNNs and Recurrent Neural Networks.
+After we have found the part of the images we are interested in, the next step is the Extraction of the text from the images using optical character recognition (OCR).
+OCR can be performed using computer vision approaches, which may include character recognition, segmentation, and detection, but the latest approaches involve a combination of CNNs and recurrent neural networks.

 An example of a OCR pipeline can be: